-On April 27, 2012, we asked @CptMark1 on Twitter if we could use a couple of his photos on our site and he gave permission (link)(link).
 What if the trucker whose rig is pictured, instead of running his right trailer tires into a ditch had been trying to make a tight turn out of a hotel parking lot?

 Based on the photo above, instead of open space near the corner, imagine that there was a vehicle parked there in a tight hotel parking lot when a trucker cut the corner too short.
 (Scrape!
 Crunch!
 Ouch!)

 When that happens, a number of unpleasant things occur for the trucker, possibly including (but not limited to):

 You would do well to avoid all of these from the beginning.